 Goal 12.6: Develop and maintain a transportation system that has enough capacity to meet users' needs.
 Finding: Complies as Proposed.
 A Traffic Assessment Letter (TAL) was prepared for this project, dated October 9, 2012, under the direction of Todd E. Mobley, PE of Lancaster Engineering (Exhibit 2).
 The TAL was reviewed by John Replinger of Replinger and Associates, a City transportation consultant, who concluded: "the TAL meets city requirements and provides an adequate basis upon which impacts can be assessed.
 The subdivision will result in minimal additional traffic and will reinforce the existing local street network and increase connectivity.
 There are no transportation-related issues associated with this subdivision requiring mitigation" (Exhibit 3).
 This standard has been met.

 B. That public facilities and services (water, sewer, storm drainage, transportation, schools, police and fire protection) are presently capable of supporting the uses allowed in the zone, or can be made available prior to issuing a certificate of occupancy.
 Service shall be sufficient to support the range of uses and development allowed by the zone.

-Finding: Complies as Proposed.
+Finding: Complies with Condition.
 The public facilities and services have been addressed in the discussion of compliance with Goal 11, above and within this report.
 All the services are available and adequate to meet the needs of this property when developed to levels allowed by the R-6 zoning district.
 This standard has been met.
+In accordance with the Annexation Agreement (File AN 07-07 that applies to the subject property, a supplemental fee of \$3,500 per dwelling unit shall be paid at the time of building permit application for each lot in the subdivision to assure adequate police response times.
+The Applicant can meet this standard through Conditions of Approval 29.